marcan/lsirec/README.md

 `# python3 sbrtool.py parse sbr_backup.bin sbr.cfg`

 Edit sbr.cfg with your favorite text editor.
-You may want to add `SASAddr = 0xYOUR_SAS_WWID` to make the SAS WWID is persist in the SBR (I'm not sure how/when this is used, but I've seen it in some SBRs).
+You may want to add `SASAddr = 0xYOUR_SAS_WWID` to make the SAS WWID persist in the SBR (I'm not sure which firmwares use this, but I've seen it in some SBRs).
 You may want to change the Subsystem VID/PID, or use another SBR as a template.

 `# python3 sbrtool.py build sbr.cfg sbr_new.bin`